Sway Bar (Anti Roll Bar) Problems, Symptoms, Cost

 A sway bar (also known as a stabilizer bar, anti-roll bar, anti-sway bar) is used to keep the car body from leaning excessively to the side.
 Stabilizer bar bushing and links can be easily checked.

-If you notice that they are loose or have any play they need to be replaced.
-The sway bar itself almost never gets damaged, it is the sway bar bushings and sway bar links that wear quite often, sometimes as early as 60,000 miles.
+If you notice that they are loose or have any play, they need to be replaced.
+The sway bar itself rarely gets damaged.
+The sway bar bushings and sways bar links that wear quite often, sometimes as early as 60,000 miles.

 Some of the most common symptoms of a bad sway bar bushing or sway bar links going bad are:

 - Rattling noise

 - Noise going over speed bumps